TERREMEMBER/znbase/docs/content/stable/sample-data/chinook.md

 ## Before you begin

-To install and use the Chinook sample database, you need to have installed and configured YugabyteDB.
+To install and use the Chinook sample database, you need to have installed and configured ZNbaseDB.
 To get up and running quickly, see [Quick Start](/latest/quick-start/).

 Install the Chinook sample database

 ### 1. Download the SQL scripts

-You can download the Chinook database that is compatible with YugabyteDB from the [`sample` directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample).
+You can download the Chinook database that is compatible with ZNbaseDB from the [`sample` directory of the ZNbaseDB GitHub repository](https://github.com/ZNbase/ZNbase-db/tree/master/sample).
 Download the following three files.

-- [`chinook_ddl.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_ddl.sql) — Creates the tables and constraints
+- [`chinook_ddl.sql`](https://raw.githubusercontent.com/ZNbase/ZNbase-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_ddl.sql) — Creates the tables and constraints
-- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
+- [`chinook_genres_artists_albums.sql`](https://raw.githubusercontent.com/ZNbase/ZNbase-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_genres_artists_albums.sql) — Loads artist and album information
-- [`chinook_songs.sql`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_songs.sql) — Loads individual song information
+- [`chinook_songs.sql`](https://raw.githubusercontent.com/ZNbase/ZNbase-db/42799a519726c75f502f463795ac6cd3ebda40c2/sample/chinook_songs.sql) — Loads individual song information

 ### 2. Open the YSQL shell

-To open the YSQL shell, run the `ysqlsh` command from the YugabyteDB root directory.
+To open the YSQL shell, run the `ysqlsh` command from the ZNbaseDB root directory.

 ```sh
 $ ./bin/ysqlsh